As an Amazon Associate we earn a small commission from qualifying purchases.

 Size of the class – It is best to stick to a class which has around five or six couples, any more might be a bit too large.
 This allows the teacher to pay more attention to each couple, and helps to build a better bond between the group.

-Birthing techniques – There are a few different birthing techniques for moms to use, such as Lamaze, Bradley and Alexander techniques, so find out which technique the birthing class teaches.
+Birthing techniques – There are a few different birthing techniques for mothers to use, such as Lamaze, Bradley and Alexander techniques, so find out which technique the birthing class teaches.

 The Different Types Of Classes

-Parenting classes range in price as well, from free to hundreds of dollars.
-You can also choose to take a full parenting course, or a one-off class.
+They range in price from free to hundreds of dollars.
+You can also choose to take a full parenting course, or a one-off seminar.

-Another option for parents who do not want to attend a parenting class is to take a parenting course online.
+Another option for parents who do not want to attend a parenting class is to take online parenting classes.
 These can be listened to from the comfort of your own home, and you can fit the classes into your own schedule.
 Some of these classes are free, but you can purchase classes as well to listen to as you want.
 There are also often live webinars and live events that you can participate in and ask questions from home.
-Check out our round-up of the best 30 online parenting programs here.

 Parenting Classes For Dads

-Many parenting classes are aimed towards mothers, but fathers deserve just as much attention when it comes to parenting classes.
-Dads might not be able to give birth, but they can be just as involved in every other aspect, such as feeding their baby, understanding their cries, and putting them to sleep.
-There are some parenting classes directed for dads only, but they are not as common as one would hope.
-The best bet would be to find an online course for dads, and find other dads in the class to communicate with and learn from.
+Many classes are aimed towards mothers, but fathers deserve just as much attention when it comes to learning how to parent.
+Dads might not be able to give birth, but they can be just as involved in every other aspect, such as feeding, understanding their cries, and putting them to sleep.
+Some are directed at dads only, but they are not as common as one would hope.
+The best bet would be to find online parenting classes for dads, and find other dads in the class to communicate with and learn from.

 Parenting Classes For Moms

-There are quite a few parenting classes available for moms, and many don’t require the dads to attend.
+There are quite a few classes available for moms, and many don’t require the dads to attend.
 These are more focused on birthing and breastfeeding, and everything in between.
-These classes can be so beneficial for single moms as well, who need to build a support system leading up to the birth of their baby.
+These classes can be beneficial for single moms as well, who need to build a support system leading up to birth.

 Parenting Classes For Divorced Couples and Co-Parenting